ultralytics/ultralytics/examples/YOLOv8-Threads-Cpp-Python-Video/README.md

 ## Run

-after you compile and generate the codes, you can run the program, you need do some modifications like directory path in multi_thread_read_predict_write.cpp the batch_size of the exported Onnx should be same with the batch_size below
+after you compile and generate the codes, you can run the program, you need do some modifications like directory path in multi_thread_read_predict_write.cpp.
+The batch size of the exported Onnx should be same with the batch_size in multi_thread_read_predict_write.cpp.

 if you have cuda which can be used in opencv, you should build opencv with cuda, and set GPU=true.